Care-Connect-SG/careconnect-be/README.md

 ## Workflow

-See Jira for list of existing issues and to create branches for them.
+See Jira for list of existing issues and to create branches for them

 ## Formatting and Code Style